Comparative Performance Analysis of Quantum Machine Learning Architectures for Credit Card Fraud Detection

-\textbf{The contributions of this work can be summarized as follows (as illustrated by the overall methodology in Fig. \ref{Experimental Setup}):} \begin{itemize} \item A comprehensive analysis of three emerging QML models—Variational Quantum Classifier (VQC), Sampler Quantum Neural Network (SQNN), and Estimator Quantum Neural Network (EQNN)—applied to credit card fraud detection tasks. \item A thorough empirical evaluation involving two credit card fraud detection datasets, assessing the responses and performance of the QML models. \item An in-depth examination of the impact of different feature maps and ansatz configurations on model accuracy and detection capabilities. \item Insights into identifying the optimal feature map–ansatz configurations that offer the most effective performance in quantum-enhanced financial fraud detection. \end{itemize} Through these contributions, we explain the critical parameters that influence the performance of these QML models and the impact of non-standard financial fraud detection datasets.
+\textbf{The contributions of this work can be summarized as follows (as illustrated by the overall methodology in Fig. \ref{Experimental Setup}):} \begin{itemize} \item A comprehensive analysis of three emerging QML models, Variational Quantum Classifier (VQC), Sampler Quantum Neural Network (SQNN), and Estimator Quantum Neural Network (EQNN), applied to credit card fraud detection. \item A thorough empirical evaluation of two real-world credit card fraud datasets, examining how each QML model behaves across key performance metrics. \item An in-depth examination of how feature maps and ansatz configurations influence model accuracy and detection capability, showing how encoding choices and circuit expressivity affect performance. \item A rigorous statistical validation using ANOVA to measure the individual and interaction effects of model type, dataset, feature map, and ansatz on F1-score, clarifying which design choices drive performance. \item Insights into optimal feature map–ansatz combinations that deliver the strongest results for quantum-enhanced fraud detection. \item A robustness analysis of the best-performing model from each dataset, evaluated under five types of quantum noise to assess resilience and transferability to real NISQ hardware conditions. \end{itemize}

+Through these contributions, we explain the critical parameters that influence the performance of these QML models and the impact of non-standard financial fraud detection datasets.